Winning new clients often starts with the right words in the proper format. That’s why Business Email Templates are critically important.

 Cold Outreach Misconception #2

-At JustReachOut we have over 4,000 clients, who are entrepreneurs just like you doing cold email outreach to get covered in the press each and every day, average open rate on all emails is 51% and the average response rate is 15%.
-Our customers are doing outreach with anything from broken link email templates to answering questions from journalists.
-As long as your goal is to connect with something someone finds valuable then a cold outreach email will work for you.
+At JustReachOut, we have over 4,000 clients who are entrepreneurs like you.
+They do cold email outreach to get covered in the press every day.
+The average open rate on all emails is 51%, and the average response rate is 15%.

 1. Lead Magnet Promotion Email